wp-plugins/wpsso/readme.txt

 = Version 1.22.0 =

+The Website Topic list in the SSO General settings has been expanded, and the new topics list is now located in a `share/topics.txt` text file for easier maintenance.

 * Added the WPSSO_META_NAME_ALT, WPSSO_OPTIONS_NAME_ALT, WPSSO_SITE_OPTIONS_NAME_ALT constants to allow for settings migration.
 * Added an WPSSO_TOPICS_LIST constant, with a default value of WPSSO_PLUGINDIR.'share/topics.txt'.
 * Created a new `share/topics.txt` text file by merging the Wikipedia and StumbleUpon website lists.
 * Expanded the "Website Topic" selection using the new `share/topics.txt` list.
 * Moved the `sucom_get_lang()` function to `SucomUtil::get_lang()`.
+* Moved the default options variable definition from lib/options.php to lib/config.php.
+* Added an `sanitize_option_value()` method in the WpssoUtil class.
+* Added an 'wpsso_option_type' filter to optimize sanitation of option values.
+* Small improvements to the update check code.

 = Version 1.21.0 =